fabaindaiz/module-injection/README.md

 ## Future Work

 This project is a work in progress, and there are several improvements and enhancements planned for the future.

+Some planned features are:
+- Instances that can implement multiple components
+- Improved support for asynchronous programming
+- Logging enhancements integrated with the framework
+- Testing framework integration for better test coverage
+- CLI support for easier interaction with the framework

-Some of the areas that will be explored include:
+Some of the areas that will be explored in the future include:
+- Improve dependency injection performance and efficiency
-- Improve component registration and resolution strategies
+- Provide multiple injection scopes and strategies for flexibility
 - Explore more advanced dependency injection patterns and use cases
 - Enhance static and dynamic error handling mechanisms of the framework
 - Improve testing and validation for projects using this framework

+Feel free to leave feedback and suggestions for improvements, and contribute to the project!

 ## Aknowledgements

-This project depends on [dependency-injector](https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html).
-This library provides a robust and flexible framework for managing dependencies in Python projects.
+This project depends on:
+- [dependency-injector](https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html) a robust and flexible framework for dependency injection in Python.
+- [pydantic](https://docs.pydantic.dev/latest/) a data validation and settings management library using Python type annotations.
+- [jinja2](https://jinja.palletsprojects.com/) a modern and designer-friendly templating engine for Python.

+Thanks to [Reite](https://reite.cl/) for providing inspiration and guidance throughout the development of this project.